-SPAN 475RESEARCH AND TRANSLATION METHODS (3).

-Prerequisite: SPAN 221, 222, or equivalent.
+SPAN 475 RESEARCH AND TRANSLATION METHODS (3) Prerequisite: Senior standing, SPAN 340 or 341, and at least one other 300-level course in Spanish.
 This course prepares students to write papers in Spanish for upper-level courses and the senior thesis.
 It will also give a brief introduction to and practice with translation methodology.
 This course is required of all Spanish majors.

-SPAN 476SENIOR THESIS (3).
-Prerequisites: SPAN 475 and at least one culture course and one 300-level course.
+SPAN 476 SENIOR THESIS (3) Prerequisite: SPAN 475.
 This is the senior capstone course for Spanish and is required of all Spanish majors, and Global Commerce - Spanish majors.
 Students will write a thesis in Spanish, under the direction of a faculty member in Spanish, and will be required to present it in Spanish orally and in writing.
 Students will also present and defend a portfolio of their oral and written work accumulated during their time as students pursuing a specialization in Spanish.
 The defense will be conducted partly in Spanish and partly in English.